-How abortion searches online can be used against you
+How Abortion Searches Online Can Be Used Against You

 Recent reporting from Motherboard's Joseph Cox shined a spotlight on SafeGraph, a data broker selling detailed information on the visitors to clinics that provide abortion, including Planned Parenthood facilities.
 Vice bought a week's worth of the data for $160 and confirmed it could be used to detail how many people visited Planned Parenthood locations, along with where those people came from and went afterward.

 SafeGraph responded by saying it would no longer sell people's data in packages that group clinic visitors together.
-But SafeGraph is the same Peter Thiel-backed company contracted by the CDC to track millions of Americans' movements during COVID lockdowns, selling 5 million people's location data to the Illinois Department of Transportation.
+But SafeGraph is the same Peter Thiel-backed company contracted by the Centers for Disease Control and Prevention to track millions of Americans' movements during COVID lockdowns, selling 5 million people's location data to the Illinois Department of Transportation.

 And it's just one company.